 Jim Cornette claims that Ion Croitoru, now going as Bruiser Bedlam, never moved to the area.
 Instead, he drove down from Canada every weekend in an open jeep in the winter without wearing a shirt!

 Bruiser Bedlam Defeats "Macho Man" Randy Savage in Smoky Mountain Wrestling

-One of his most significant accomplishments in wrestling for Bruiser Bedlam was defeating “Macho Man” Randy Savage.
-Because of Smoky Mountain Wrestling’s talent trading agreement with both the WWF and WCW, Savage appeared at a weekend show and willingly put over Bruiser Bedlam, because he knew he wasn’t going to come back.
+One of his most significant wrestling accomplishments for Bruiser Bedlam was defeating "Macho Man" Randy Savage.
+Because of Smoky Mountain Wrestling’s talent trading agreement with both the WWF and WCW, Savage appeared at a weekend show and willingly put over Bruiser Bedlam because he knew he wasn’t going to come back.
 It was a great way to help the heel get over.

 During his 18 months in SMW, Jake Roberts and Cactus Jack also did him a favor in their visits to the promotion.
-After SMW closed a year later, Jim Cornette got Croitoru a dark match tryout with the WWF in 1995, but he wasn’t be signed by Vince McMahon and co.
-Croitoru was left to return to Hamilton, Ontario, in search of alternative opportunities to make a living.
+After SMW closed a year later, Jim Cornette got Croitoru a dark match tryout with the WWF in 1995, but he wasn’t signed by Vince McMahon and co.
+Croitoru was left to return to Hamilton, Ontario, searching for alternative opportunities to make a living.

 Watch: Randy Savage Excited about his Upcoming Match Against Bruiser Bedlam